mendiolamj/cg-cloud-foundations-wiki/Kubernetes-Commands-to-run.md

 ### Start your Cluster

-> Simply start a new cluster by using the syntax - `minikube start` command.
+> Simply start a new cluster using the docker driver by using the syntax - `minikube start --driver=docker` command.

 _Hold on for some time and let minikube do its job._

+### Status of your Cluster

+> To check the status of your Cluster use syntax - `minikube status`

 ### Understanding kubectl